 Jessica Lind Diamond Green, President, lives in Seattle and relies on the outdoors to keep her sane.
 She enjoys kayaking, biking, hiking, camping, gardening, foraging, and lying on her back, looking at the stars.
 She never tires of splashing around in phosphorescence.
-Jessica also spends a good amount of time indoors, planning events or fundraising for independent media.
-She has worn a number of hats in the recent past for The Nation, YES!
+Jessica is the Development Director at Bike Works, and has worn a number of hats in the past for The Nation, YES!
 Magazine, the Seattle Good Business Network, and Pike Market Childcare.
 She has also volunteered with Around the Table Farm, Crosscut, and Bainbridge Vineyards.

 Mark Darrach, Advisory Member, is a rare plant conservation botanist, geologist and musician who makes his home in Indianola.
 He recently retired from a position as a rare plant botanist for the U.S. Forest Service in northeast Oregon.
 Mark grew up in a series of steps across the western U.S. before landing in southern New Jersey for most of his formative years.
 His time spent exploring the magic of the Pine Barrens portion of the state ignited his love and never-ceasing sense of wonder for the natural world, and plants in particular.
 Mark is also a certified teacher and has taught at West Sound Academy, and as a long-time instructor for North Cascades Institute.
 During the winter months he works at the herbarium at the Burke Museum in Seattle where he is a research associate doing plant taxonomic research publishing species new-to- science and authoring and reviewing new technical keys for various plant groups.
 His passions are plants, songwriting and playing acoustic guitar, taking long floats on wild rivers whenever he can get away, and hanging out with his Bernese Mountain Dog Tsuga.